kupehtci/DOCUMENTATION/NETWORKING/PORTS USED.md

 #NETWORKING

-By default and in order of standarization, all protocols usually have a default por assigned for its usage.
+By default and in order of standardization, all protocols usually have a default port assigned for its usage.

 In the following table, all the reserved ports are detailed: